georgedashen/StructAlign/README.md

 ```

 ## Database download
 Before running any codes, please download all databases for benchmarking following the instruction in the `database` folder.
+Data is stored in [Zenodo](https://zenodo.org/records/14938229).

 **Alignment performance**
 * Malisam: **130** difficult non-homologous proteins in different families from SCOP (Accuracy, TM-score)